 The maximum penalty for this is a fine of $10,000.

 The difference between the two above offences is that section 4 provides control over all noise sources at night (11 p.m. to 7 a.m.) or on a general holiday, while section 5 provides control over particular noise sources, namely musical instruments, ventilating systems, animals, birds, or shouting to attract attention to goods for sale at any time of the day or night.

 3. Are there any regulations for noise arising from domestic renovation works?

 Yes.
-No powered mechanical equipment can be used to carry out renovation works from 7 p.m. to 7 a.m. on weekdays or any time on a general holiday, unless a valid construction noise permit has been issued by the Noise Control Authority for this ( section 6(1) of the Notice Control Ordinance ).
+No powered mechanical equipment can be used to carry out renovation works from 7 p.m. to 7 a.m. or any time on a general holiday, unless a valid construction noise permit has been issued by the Noise Control Authority for this ( section 6(1) of the Noise Control Ordinance ).